Why film a timelapse with Octolapse? Because it looks awesome!

 I run Octoprint on a Raspberry Pi 3B, and use a Logitech C920 camera.
-I use a Prusa i3 Mk2.5 for the majority of my timelapses.

-The setting that I use is: camera_usb_options=”-r 1920×1080 -f 3″
+The specific setting that I use is: camera_usb_options=”-r 1920×1080 -f 3″

 This takes stills at 1920×1080 resolution, and the stream preview is at 3fps.
 A higher framerate will result in a smoother preview stream within Octoprint, but it increases the strain on the Pi.